5 Campfire Safety Tips

 Next, add kindling which is smaller sticks or splinters off of logs.
 This will help your fire get stronger.

 Finally, add your fire’s fuel, which can be made up of big logs, thick sticks, or larger pieces of wood.
 Once your fire is going, you can add more fuel, paper plates, or other paper products.
 Be careful not to burn poison oak or ivy because breathing in the smoke can irritate the lungs.
 Also, avoid burning plastic as it smells and releases toxins into the air.

 Are you proud of building a great, safe campfire?
 Good, because now you can’t leave it under any circumstances.
 Don’t leave to go on a hike.
 Don’t leave it to go on a bike ride.
 Don’t leave it to go for a swim.
 Don’t leave to look for more firewood.
 Don’t leave it to investigate the crackling sticks in the woods.
 Don’t leave it to go to bed.
 Unless someone is there making sure the fire stays contained and to stamp out any escaping embers, never leave a fire unattended.

 4. Put the Fire out…COMPLETELY

 Once you are done with the scary stories and campfire songs at night, or drinking your coffee around the morning fire, make sure you put the fire out.
-That doesn’t mean just throwing the rest of your drink over the flames and calling it good.
+Throwing the rest of your drink over the flames and calling it good will not cut it!

 To put out a fire, you’ll need a lot of water.
-And once the flames are out, you’ll need to throw dirt or sand on it and mix that wet dirt around, completely extinguishing coals and embers.
-And then, to be super safe, you should feel the dirt to see if it’s hot at all.
-If it isn’t, that means adding more water and continuing to stir.
-Having a bucket of water nearby is smart in general.
+Once the flames are out, you’ll need to throw dirt or sand on it and mix that wet dirt around, completely extinguishing coals and embers.
+To be extra safe, you should feel the dirt to see if it’s hot at all.
+If you still feel heat, you will need to add more water and continue to stir.

 A fire has a frightening way of lighting itself if there is any heat source left over from coals paired with strong wind.